 Ear infections usually clear up on their own.
-Although it used to be common for doctors to give antibiotics to children with ear infections, now guidelines from the American Academy of Pediatricians suggest taking a wait and see approach for the first 72 hours.
+Although it used to be common for doctors to give antibiotics to children with ear infections, now guidelines from the American Academy of Pediatricians (AAP) suggest taking a wait-and-see approach for the first 72 hours.

 With a severe ear infection, pressure may build up and cause the eardrum to rupture.
 Pus and blood may drain out.
 This usually relieves pain and pressure, and in most cases the eardrum heals on its own.

 There are two main types of ear infections: acute otitis media (AOM), and otitis media with effusion (OME), where fluid remains trapped in the ear even after the infection is gone.